 Making documents accessible is as crucial as accessible web content, especially when providing downloadable resources.

-Please note: New ADA requirements mandate that all website PDFs created or used by state and local governments must meet the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, to ensure they are accessible to people with disabilities.
+Please note: ADA Title II requirements mandate that all website PDFs created or used by state and local governments must meet the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, to ensure they are accessible to people with disabilities.
 Please contact Web Team if you need assistance meeting these requirements.

 In Word and other document creation software, use the built-in heading styles (Heading 1, Heading 2, etc.) to structure your document.
 This creates an outline that assistive technologies can read and navigate.